ministryofjustice/mojfile-uploader/README.md

 a pair of bundled docker containers (one running the ClamAV daemon, and the other exposing a REST interface to it).

-Clean files are uploaded to an S3 bucket.
+Clean files are uploaded to an Azure Blob Storage container.
 Infected files are rejected.

 The assumption here is that files are being uploaded by users, but that a separate admin interface will be used to download the files.
 This means that, if the user's